 I admire Cardona’s skillful use of form to literally enact the content of the poem.
 Just as the speaker exists in a constant state of becoming, so too does the poem, particularly as it is ferried from language to language, made to inhabit vastly different syntaxes and adhere to their underlying logic.
 In many ways, Cardona suggests a parallel between the poem and the individual self, particularly as the speaker is constructed and then reconstructed by language…By placing the same speaker within multiple literary, cultural, and sonic landscapes, she gestures at the possibility of an identity that exists apart from and beyond a specific culture, language, or politics, a thought-provoking claim that is made as much through form as it is through content.
 In short, this is a stunning collection, and Cardona is a poet to watch.

-— Kristina Marie Darling, The Iowa Review
+—Kristina Marie Darling, The Iowa Review

 This is the language of transcendence, of mythological and Jungian dream analysis that allows us to perceive parts of the self that are both lost and found in symbolic language.
 Anyone who has grieved the loss of childhood experience, of treasured places far away, or of a loved one close to home can appreciate the sensitivity with which the poet conveys her longing to recapture these losses in art.

-— Erna Cooper, World Literature Today
+—Erna Cooper, World Literature Today

 Cardona’s imagistic dream poems are timeless artifacts, little ‘songs of innocence’ from a primordial / universal age.
 Cardona’s Dreaming My animal selves is not only a poet’s spiritual awakening, but a sacred journey whereby each individual poem (or song) serves as a marker within the larger map of her inner geography, a map which, in turn, guides her through and breathes her back into her physical world with a renewed vigor.

-— Marc Vincenz, The Lit Pub
+—Marc Vincenz, The Lit Pub

 The tone of these poems is often breathless, enraptured, and to borrow a phrase once used by Charles Tomlinson brilliantly to describe the poetry of Marina Tsvetaeva, ‘self-wearing’.

-— Caitríona O’Reilly, Poetry Salzburg Review
+—Caitríona O’Reilly, Poetry Salzburg Review

 This book is about consciousness, too.
 It is about the power of place.
 It is about ancestral roots.
 It is about the strength that grows from pursing discovery.
 It is all about the simple beautiful experience the reader enjoys following the enchanting lyrics and their subliminal power that carry you on a voyage from the beginning of the book to the end.
 Finally, one of the main themes of this book simply seems to be, to me at least, the principles of pure joyfulness.
 And reading these poems is a truly joyous act.

-— Mark Eisner, Poetry Flash
+—Mark Eisner, Poetry Flash

 This is shamanic poetry, poetry as magic, poetry as a gateway to the unconscious and to the dream world, liminal poetry, poetry as alchemy, poetry as healing.

-— Robert Wilkinson, editor of The Passionate Transitory
+—Robert Wilkinson, The Passionate Transitory

 These poems shine the most and brightest when they make a case (perhaps selfishly) for their own beauty, their strange ownness.
 Seduced by their own rhythm and repetition, some wild images, interesting unknowns are hatched.
 It is a collection of poems written with a terrific sense of music.

-— James Browning Kepple, Unlikely Blond
+—James Browning Kepple, Unlikely Blond

 Et quel émerveillement, à travers des songes qui touchent de si près au chamanisme, que de ressentir en ces mots l’unité la plus profonde du cosmos, et cette expansion de la conscience (une conscience née, selon Jung, de l’Inconscient collectif — autrement dit, et il l’avoue à la toute fin de sa vie, du nom moderne que nous donnons à l’Âme du Monde des Anciens), cette expansion de la conscience qui permet d’accéder à la découverte vivante de cette même unité !

-— Michel Cazenave, Recours au poème
+—Michel Cazenave, Recours au poème

 In Dreaming My Animal Selves the poet Hélène Cardona has become a dreamer upon two pillows of language.
 Taking her queue from Rilke, she has captured dreams in a diglottism of the soul, a literary isthmus of heliotrope and honeysuckle, where her singular voice endures as ‘a thistle, resilient/ rooted in Mediterranean Celtic fringe.’
 Through poetry she reaches that gateway between the past and the way ahead.
 It was Gaston Bachelard who wrote that the roots of the grandeur of the world plunge back into a childhood and here, in her reflecting moments, Cardona reaches back to the amethyst eyes of a Francophone motherhood.
 Hélène Cardona gracefully travels across languages, in the manner of our own Michael Hartnett, Paddy Bushe, or, more lately, Fred Johnson, to arrive at a point of insight where we are all enriched.
 Dreaming My Animal Selves is a graceful skate across a liquid language, a voyage across subliminal waves; a poetry where, as she writes in ‘Parallel Keys’ she reveals herself by ‘fixing the omen.’